thierry13790/homebridge-mailbox-Lora-TTN/README.md

 # homebridge-mailbox-LoRa-TTN
-A plugin with GPIO support for Homebridge: https://github.com/nfarina/homebridge
+A plugin with LoRaWan TTN support for Homebridge: https://github.com/nfarina/homebridge

 ## Why this name?